ansible/ansible/ROADMAP.md

 * Expand module diff support (already in progress in devel)
   * Framework done.
 Need to add to modules, test etc.
   * Coordinate with community to update their modules
-* Things we are kicking down the road that we said we’d do
+* Things being kicking down the road that we said we’d do
   * NOT remerging core with ansible/ansible this release cycle
 * Community stuff
   * Define the process/ETA for reviewing PR’s from community
-  * Publish better docs and how-tos for submitting code/freatures/fixes
+  * Publish better docs and how-tos for submitting code/features/fixes